Classification of Students

 Students are entitled to withdraw honorably from the University if their record is satisfactory and all financial obligations are satisfied.
 Students must complete and sign the “Notification of Student’s Withdrawal” form in Student Financial Services.
 The student should also notify the graduate program advisor or administrator.
 Partial tuition refunds may be available depending on when the student withdraws.
-Refer to the Tuition and Fees section of this catalog for more information.
+Refer to the Tuition Information section of this catalog for more information.
 Grades of W will appear on the student’s transcript for the term.

 - Future Term Withdrawal

 Students are required to notify PLU and the dean or his/her designee (e.g., program director) if they do not plan to return for the following term.
 Students are entitled to withdraw honorably from the University if their record is satisfactory and all financial obligations are satisfied.
 Students must complete and sign the Notification of Student Withdrawal form in Student Financial Services.
 Students who do not follow the above policy for withdrawal may not re-enter the program without a petition approved by the program director and dean.

 Students may petition to withdraw completely from the University for a term for medical reasons.
 The student must complete a Medical Withdrawal Petition, provide written evidence from a qualified health care professional and a personal explanation to the vice president for student life.
 This must be completed in a timely manner and in no case later than the last day in any given term.
 If granted, the grade of WM will appear on the student’s transcript.
 Qualified health care professional clearance is required prior to re-enrollment.

 For more information contact Office of Student Life, 105 Hauge Administration Building, 253.535.7191 or firstname.lastname@example.org.